The Research Enterprise Support Network

 Research Development - The Office of Research Development provides strategic guidance as well as practical support for development of large-scale research funding proposals.

-Research Integrity Assurance - The Research Integrity Assurance team works with faculty oversight committees and boards to promote the ethical conduct of research and to ensure compliance with regulatory requirements relating to research involving human subjects, vertebrate animal subjects, rDNA, synthetic nucleic acids, and export controlled research.
+Research Integrity Assurance - The Office of Research Integrity Assurance (ORIA) team works with faculty oversight committees and boards to promote the ethical conduct of research and to ensure compliance with regulatory requirements relating to research involving human subjects, vertebrate animal subjects, rDNA, synthetic nucleic acids, and Dual Use Research of Concern.

 Departmental/Unit Research Support Teams – Colleges, schools, and other larger research-focused units frequently have their own dedicated pre- and post-award support teams.
 These teams collaborate with researchers and other central research support units such as the Office of the Executive Vice President for Research, the Office of Sponsored Programs, and Foundation Relations, to ensure successful timely submission of grant proposals and reporting.